 In one example I managed to find over 150 lines of a web.config that could be removed.
 Again, removing clutter helps later.

 NOTE: This is a RISKY cleanup and should be done with caution.
-However, it is an important aspect to knowing your site and the pieces and parts that are contained within.
+However, it is an important aspect of knowing your site and the pieces and parts that are contained within.

 Check for Partially Removed Modules